edap/udk-2018-mirage-of-mirrors/03-Symmetry/README.md

 Make your own symmetryc drawing app, the wilder&weirder, the better.

 - Have a look at the `drawCircle` method.
 Implement your own draw method drawing something that is not a circle.
-You can find inspiration in these chapters of the ofBook, [1](http://openframeworks.cc/ofBook/chapters/intro_to_graphics.html#brusheswithbasicshapes) & [2](http://openframeworks.cc/ofBook/chapters/lines.html#drawaline), in the `examples/graphics` folder,
+You can find help about the tecnical implementation in these chapters of the ofBook, [1](http://openframeworks.cc/ofBook/chapters/intro_to_graphics.html#brusheswithbasicshapes) & [2](http://openframeworks.cc/ofBook/chapters/lines.html#drawaline) or in the `examples/graphics` folder.
 - These lines flip the FBO horizontally:

 ```cpp